mobile logo

 Incentives

+Projects may be eligible for Federal, State, and/or local incentives.
 Incentive packages are determined by type of business, quality of jobs created or retained, wages paid, capital investment and overall community impact.
-Projects may also be eligible for State and/or local incentives.
 The communities of Grand Central Texas Economic Development Partnership are ready to work with you to identify the incentives available for your potential Central Texas location.

 The Texas Enterprise Fund